 The Amazon Storefront is kind of like your own mini-website within the Amazon platform.

 It’s much like the landing page of an eCommerce store where consumers can see your brand’s products.

 A branded Amazon store is a lot of other things, too: a platform to cross-sell to your target audience, a multi page store that tells your brand story, a place to run ads, a way to increase your conversion rates and product sales, and so on.

 It comes with different looks, too, depending on your brand look, layout preferences, and whatever else you want to go into your Storefront.

-By now, you might be wondering — how can you create an Amazon store and start using it to your advantage?
+By now, you might be wondering how to make an amazon storefront and use it to your advantage.

 Don’t worry.
 You’ve come to the right place.

 We’ll let you in on the Amazon Storefront guidelines that you need to know.

 - Customize and create an Amazon Storefront for your registered brands